AI reconstruction of European weather from the Euro-Atlantic regimes: Results

-To test the \ac{AI} model in a real forecasting scenario, we now analyze the reconstruction of the monthly mean two-meter temperature and total precipitation when using the monthly mean seven \ac{WR} indices forecasted by the bias-corrected SEAS5, $\IwrS$ (see \refsec{sec:seas5}), as model inputs.
-For both the \ac{AI} model and SEAS5 the skills are computed for the ensemble mean, where the ensemble of the \ac{AI} model reconstruction is obtained using as input the seven $\IwrS$ forecast of each ensemble member.
-In the following, the SEAS5 forecasts for the winters (summers) are initialized on the first of November (May) to predict December, January and February (June, July and August).
+To test the \ac{AI} models in a real forecasting scenario, we now analyze the reconstruction of the monthly mean two-meter temperature and total precipitation when using the monthly mean seven \ac{WR} indices forecasted by the bias-corrected SEAS5, $\IwrS$ (see \refsec{sec:seas5}), as model inputs.
+Although the \ac{AI} models are not inherently designed for ensemble forecasting, since they are trained deterministically using the \ac{MSE} loss, an ensemble can nevertheless be constructed by driving the models with the seven $\IwrS$ forecasts from each SEAS5 ensemble member.
+This allows us to evaluate not only deterministic metrics based on the ensemble means, but also probabilistic scores such as the \ac{CRPS} and the \ac{SSR} for both the hybrid \ac{NWP}-\ac{AI} models and SEAS5.
+In the following, the SEAS5 forecasts for the winters (summers) are initialized on the first of November (May) to predict December, January, and February (June, July, and August).

-\reffig{fig:IwrSEAS5} presents a comparative assessment of the hybrid \ac{NWP}-\ac{AI} model and the SEAS5 forecasting system for boreal winter and summer, evaluated using the usual metrics.
-The \ac{NWP}-\ac{AI} model typically exhibits better or comparable skills to the SEAS5 forecast.
-In particular, it achieves lower \ac{MAE} values, particularly for the winter mean two-meter temperature and summer total precipitation anomalies.
-This enhanced performance is likely attributable to the use of a \ac{MSE} loss during training, which suppresses variability in the model output.
-In contrast, SEAS5 tends to produce forecasts with higher variability, often resulting in higher \ac{MAE}.
-The reduced \ac{MAE} of the \ac{NWP}-\ac{AI} model translates into higher values of the \ac{CE}, especially in cases where the discrepancy in \ac{MAE} relative to SEAS5 is substantial.
-Nevertheless, both SEAS5 and \ac{NWP}-\ac{AI} model yield \ac{CE} values that are often close to or below zero, indicating limited skill relative to the climatology of the test dataset.
-Regarding the \ac{ACC}, the \ac{NWP}-\ac{AI} model slightly outperforms SEAS5 for the two-meter temperature in both seasons, but the \ac{ACC} are comparable for the total precipitation anomalies.
+\reffig{fig:IwrSEAS5} presents a comparative assessment of the hybrid \ac{NWP}-\ac{AI} models and the SEAS5 forecasting system for boreal winter and summer.
+The \ac{NWP}-\ac{AI} models typically exhibit better or comparable skills to the SEAS5 forecast.
+In particular, they achieve lower \ac{CRPS} values, particularly for the winter mean two-meter temperature and summer total precipitation anomalies.
+This enhanced performance is likely attributable to the use of an \ac{MSE} loss during training, which suppresses variability in the models' output.
+In contrast, SEAS5 tends to produce forecasts with higher variability, often resulting in higher \ac{MAE} but with an \ac{SSR} near the unity.
+The overconfidence of the hybrid \ac{NWP}-\ac{AI} approach is its major drawback: the ensemble spread is markedly reduced by the \ac{AI} model, which is not adequately designed and trained to face a probabilistic forecast.
+In the conclusions, we outline possible directions for addressing this limitation.
+The reduced \ac{MAE} of the \ac{NWP}-\ac{AI} models translates into higher values of the \ac{CE}, especially in cases where the discrepancy in \ac{MAE} relative to SEAS5 is substantial.
+Nevertheless, both SEAS5 and \ac{NWP}-\ac{AI} models yield \ac{CE} values that are often close to or below zero, indicating limited skill relative to the climatology of the test dataset.
+Regarding the \ac{ACC}, the \ac{NWP}-\ac{AI} models slightly outperform SEAS5 for the two-meter temperature in both seasons.
+For the total precipitation anomalies, the \ac{ACC} is comparable in winter and worse in summer.